energizah/python-stdlib-alternatives/CONTRIBUTING.md

 Edit the input files, not the `README.md`.
+In stdlib.txt put the name of the library next to its corresponding stdlib module.
+In alternatives.txt put the name of the module, the github url, and the module's official description.
 Then run `python3 build.py`.